loitietu/LOICollectionA/docs/md/data.md

     "titleBuy": {
         "title": "Buy Title Shop",
         "content": "This is a title shop",
+        "info": {
-        "exit": "execute as ${player} run say Exit Title Shop", "NoScore": "execute as ${player} run say You do not have enough score to buy this item", "classiflcation": [
+            "exit": "execute as ${player} run say Exit Title Shop", "score": "execute as ${player} run say You do not have enough score to buy this item" },
+        "classiflcation": [
             {
                 "title": "Test Title",